persuaded9041/poke-solus-rgb/docs/FEATURES.md

 HMs, as well as TM28 (Dig), TM30 (Teleport), and TM41 (Softboiled), can be taught to a party Pokémon in a separate "Field Move" slot.
 When teaching one of these moves to a Pokémon, you will be prompted to choose whether it should be taught as its temporary Field Move (only one can be known at a time per Pokémon).
 Field Moves can be used like other HMs as normal, from a Pokémon's party sub-menu.

 When a Pokémon with a temporary Field Move is deposited into the PC, its Field Move will be erased.
-Those three TMs which act as Field Moves (Dig, Teleport, and Softboiled) are now sold on the 2nd floor of Celadon Dept. Store, because they might be lost more easily if taught as a Field Move and then erased via PC deposit.
+Those three TMs which act as Field Moves (Dig, Teleport, and Softboiled) are now sold on the 2nd floor of Celadon Dept. Store (by a new TM Clerk), because they might be lost more easily if taught as a Field Move and then erased via PC deposit.

+### Pokémon learnsets have been partially 'forward-patched'
+Pokémon learnsets have been enhanced, looking only at "canonical" methods to do so.
+This includes first updating learnsets to those used in Yellow Version, and then applying certain updates via Gen 2 tradeback learnsets.
+Check [Learnsets](#learnsets) for more details.

 ### Some new content is added, and some visual content is changed